Salem Avenue Reconstruction

 How will the project affect bus access?

 Greater Dayton RTA bus routes along Salem Avenue will remain in service during construction, although temporary stop closures and relocations may be necessary for safety reasons.

 What is a cycle track and why doesn't it extend through the whole corridor?
 Why a cycle track instead of bike lanes?

-A cycle track is a two way separated lane for bikes only.
-The roadway narrows north of North Ave. and does not allow enough width to include the cycle track without removing through traffic lanes.
-Grand Ave. was a logical stopping point to allow cyclists to travel on Grand to the bike lanes on Broadway.
+A cycle track is a two-way separated lane for bikes only.
+The roadway narrows north of North Avenue and does not allow enough width to include the cycle track without removing through traffic lanes.
+Grand Avenue was a logical stopping point to allow cyclists to travel on Grand to the bike lanes on Broadway.
 A separated cycle track is preferred as opposed to bike lanes due to the high traffic volumes and speeds on Salem Ave.

 What type of amenities will be offered with this project?

 Decorative street lights, similar in look to those on South Main Street and Brown Street, will be installed with this project.
 Decorative crosswalks are being considered at each signalized intersection as the project budget allows.

 Traffic will be maintained with at least one lane in each direction open on Salem Avenue.
 Cross streets may be closed.
 Detours will be posted for all closures.
 Pedestrian access will be maintained on at least on side of the street at all times.

 Minor temporary right-of-way will be needed along much of the corridor, to provide for construction access.
 Minor permanent right-of-way will be needed for sidewalk.
 Aﬀected property owners will be contacted at a later date to discuss the right-of-way needs, the acquisition process, and property owner rights under the process.